NeKzor/board/README.md

   - ~~Unify secret files into a single file~~
   - Unify global hard-coded values into a single file
   - Fix typos like "Requirments" etc.
-  - Remove old and useless TODOS, comments and unused code like least portals
+  - Remove old and useless TODOs, comments and unused code like least portals
   - Fix all PHP 8.0+ warnings
   - Remove redundant `wr_gain` column in changelog
   - Remove unnecessary synchronization between `changelog` and `scores` tables